samply/beam/README.md

 }
 ```

 - `id`: UUID to identify the task.
-When the task is initially created, the value is ignored and replaced by a server-generated one.
+Note that when the task is initially submitted, the server is not required to use the submitted ID but may auto-generate its own one.
+Callers must check the reply's `Location` header for the actual ID.
 - `from`: BeamID of the submitting applications.
 Is automatically set by the Proxy according to the authentication info.
 - `to`: BeamIDs of *workers* allowed to retrieve the task and submit results.
 - `body`: Description of work to be done.
 Not interpreted by the Broker.